taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 General Project Management

 - A Guide to the Project Management Body of Knowledge (PMBOK® Guide) (7th, 2021) by Project Management Institute [3.70, 5132]
+- PMP Exam Prep Simplified: Covers the Current PMP Exam and Includes a 35 Hours of Project Management E-Learning Course (2021) by Andrew Ramdayal

 ### Software Project Management Tools